 What is being done to achieve results: Improved analytics and financial reporting on metrics have shown to benefit the distribution model.
-In FY19, ABD entered into a partnership with Ruan Transport Corporation for the distribution of spirits.
-Today Ruan employees run the warehouse and fleet operations, and work closely with ABD staff on daily operations for operational efficiency.
+Since FY19, ABD has operated in partnership with Ruan Transport Corporation for the distribution of spirits.
+Today Ruan employees continue to efficiently and effectively run the warehouse and fleet operations and work closely with ABD staff on daily operations.